ITEC Level 3 diploma in Holistic Massage.

 To complete the Diploma, we offer a ‘Fast track’ option, which takes place over 8 separate weekends, this means that throughout the three/four months you study with us, it will include most weekends, but not every weekend.

 We also run two weekday courses throughgout the year, for those who are unable to study at weekends – dates for our next weekday courses starting in early 2015 will be advertised on this site very soon.

-Courses take place in South West London at our popular venues in Clapham, both close to the common with excellent public transport links – parking is also free at weekends.
+Courses take place in South West London at our popular venue in Clapham, close to the common with excellent public transport links – parking is also free at weekends.

 The ITEC Level 3 Diploma in Massage, Anatomy & Physiology is a fast track, intensive course of study designed for those wishing to build the base from which to develop a career in alternative therapies.
 The course is run by enthusiastic, dedicated ITEC professionals who teach not because they can do but because they love to.
 The Diploma is comprised of four independent units or modules including:

-Please note that as from September 2012, the structure of the ITEC Diploma in Massage will change nationally and the School of Natural Therapies will be offering the diploma in it’s new and up to date format – please see details of the new course structure below.
+Please note that as from September 2012, the structure of the ITEC Diploma in Massage changed nationally and the School of Natural Therapies will be offering the diploma in it’s new and up to date format – please see details of the new course structure below.

 The ITEC Level 3 Diploma in Massage, Anatomy & Physiology is a fast track, intensive course of study designed for those wishing to build the base from which to develop a career in complementary therapies.
 The course is run by enthusiastic, dedicated ITEC professionals who teach not because they can do but because they love to.
 The Diploma is comprised of four independent units, with the option of a fifth unit in Healthy Eating & Well-being as well, if this unit is of interest to the student.